 Sven Lindblad, CEO and president Lindblad Expeditions

-"The X-BOW® hull was originally created for offshore supply vessels in the North Sea with the goal of maintaining speed and comfort in some of the world' s wildest seas," as Lindblad Expeditions' captain, Leif Skog, explains it.
+"The X-BOW® hull was created for offshore supply vessels in the North Sea to maintain speed and comfort in some of the world 's wildest seas," as Lindblad Expeditions' captain, Leif Skog, explains.
 A smoother ride leads to reduced fuel consumption.
 Also, the unobstructed view enables optimal wildlife observation.
-The design enables forward and straight down-the sides viewing.
+The design allows for forward and straight down-the-sides viewing.

 Contracted for design and construction

 "One of our engineers uncovered the X-BOW® solution at some conference, came back and talked about it, and urged us to consider this solution," says Sven.
-Lindblad representatives met up with an Ulstein team, and not long after, the ship construction contract was signed with Ulstein.
+Lindblad representatives met up with an Ulstein team, and not long after, the ship construction contract was signed.
 Ulstein is not only constructing the vessel but is also a ship designer and the inventor of the X-BOW®.

 "We are always looking for new places to go, and with this vessel, Ulstein allows us to go to places we have not been able to go before.
 At delivery, this vessel will have the highest ice class (PC5, Category A) of any purpose-built passenger vessel.
 This allows us to spend more time in polar regions.
 One of our planned itineraries will be a 33-day Antarctica voyage from Ushuaia in South America to New Zealand, which we can do due to this vessel's ice-displacing capacity. "